AbdlReman/ifiwatches/CATEGORY_PAGES_GUIDE.md

 # Category Pages Implementation Guide

 ## Overview
-This guide explains the complete category structure for the IFIwatches store, including all main categories and subcategories with their corresponding Contentful category values.
+This guide explains the complete category structure for the IFILifestyle store, including all main categories and subcategories with their corresponding Contentful category values.

 ## Category Structure